anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 ### Decision 2: Calculate AQI from PM2.5

-The OpenWeather 1–5 AQI scale was not treated as the final EPA AQI.
+The OpenWeather 1–5 AQI scale was not treated as the final EPA-style AQI.

 PM2.5 was used for the dashboard's AQI calculation.